Britain–Australia Society

-The Britain–Australia Society is an organization that was established in 1971 to promote historic links between the United Kingdom and Australia.
+The Britain–Australia Society was established in 1971 to promote historic and contemporary links between the United Kingdom and Australia.
 Its London headquarters is in the Australia Centre within Australia House.
 It has other branches throughout the United Kingdom.

 History

 In 1971, Sir Robert Menzies and Sir Alec Douglas-Home, former Prime Ministers of Australia and the United Kingdom, re-founded the pre-existing Australia Club to form two apolitical and non-commercial societies, based in the United Kingdom and Australia.

 Events

 A primary activity is organising events including diplomatic dinners, seminars and social gatherings.
 The West Country branch arranges an annual service of remembrance and lunch in Bath, England, honouring the memory of Admiral Arthur Phillip.

 Awards

 The Society grants an occasional Britain–Australia Society Award to recognise a person who has been recognized for contributing to the relations between the United Kingdom and Australia.
 Past recipients have been Barry Humphries, Lord Hague, Kylie Minogue, David Attenborough, Lord Carrington, and Samantha Cohen.